 - For questions about the Canadian Blood Services Defined Benefit (DB) Pension Plan, contact Morneau Shepell Ltd.:

 Public Employees Pension Plan (PEPP)

 - A small number of SUN members who came to SUN from other unions (Dorsey Decision, 1997) remain enrolled in PEPP.
-PEPP is governed by The Public Employees Pension Plan Act and Regulations and is administered by the Public Employees Benefits Agency (PEBA), a branch of Saskatchewan Finance.
+PEPP is governed by The Public Employees Pension Plan Act and Regulations and is administered by the Public Employees Benefits Agency (PEBA), a branch of the Ministry of Finance.